 '''

 Inserting fact: 4

 Inserting fact: 1

 Inserting fact: 5

 Number found with value: 1

-Number found with value: 1

 Number found with value: 3

 Number found with value: 4

 Number found with value: 5

 '''

 We are ready to start moving towards our personal accounting rules.
 The first step is to create a Cashflow object.